joshD90/social2/zNewFeaturesToBeImplemented.md

   3. Have this delete the comment from state on success [x]
   4. Put in error messaging into comments - Determine where to hold this information [x]

-- Allow for editing and deletion of comments by self or by admin / moderator
+- Allow for editing of comments by self or by admin / moderator

   1. This should just be a case of creating some new endpoints.
   2. Update the actual DB to reflect a new updatedAt and updatedByWho (should reference users table)